MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 3. When the out of box experience (OOBE) setup launches, follow the instructions to install Windows 10 Pro or Enterprise (version 1903 or later).
  ![In OOBE, follow instructions to install Windows 10](images/shm-fig26.png)<br><br>

-## Install Surface Hub software & drivers
+## Install Surface Hub 2 Drivers and Firmware

-1. To ensure your device has all the latest updates and drivers, install **Surface Hub software & drivers** .MSI file.
+1. To ensure your device has all the latest updates and drivers, install **Surface Hub 2 Drivers and Firmware** .MSI file.

 ## Next steps